pibooth/pibooth/docs/sources/install/slideshow.rst

       pibooth --config

-   and change the following line:
+   and declare the plugin at the following line:

    .. code-block:: ini